General Facts about Montenegro

 The old town of Bar (Stari Bar) is situated in the mountains a few kilometres behind the modern port of the same name.
 It is one of the larger old towns, but is now uninhabited.

 Standing on a vertiginous cliff, Stari Bar’s defences might have been impenetrable if not for the strategic weakness that the town’s water supply was carried by an aqueduct – picturesque it may be but a dead loser in a siege!
 The aqueduct has been damaged or destroyed at least twice in the town’s history.
 Stari Bar remains a romantic deserted ruined town to explore on foot.

-Ostrog Monastery was built in 17th century hard against a vertical cliff face, with two chapels hollowed out of the rock face.
-It reminded us of as Predjama castle in Slovenia.
-The monastery was destroyed by fire in the early twentieth century leaving only the two cave-chapels intact, and rebuilt in the 20’s.
+Ostrog Monastery was built in the 17th century hard against a vertical cliff face, with two chapels hollowed out of the rock face.
+It reminded us of Predjama castle in Slovenia.
+The monastery was destroyed by fire in the early twentieth century leaving only the two cave-chapels intact and rebuilt in the 20’s.

 The rebuilt complex is a fascinatingly picturesque composition clinging to the cliff face.
 Although you can drive up to it, we parked at the bottom of the hill and enjoyed a delightful walk up through the forest.
 Besides being a spectacular sight, Ostrog is famous for the miracles of St Basil and is a pilgrimage destination for people of multiple faiths and denominations.